 You can also reuse to coat another cake, run the excess or remaining glaze through a sieve (don’t press through or the crumbs will smoosh into it) to remove any crumbs and reuse on other cakes.

 It’s best to use gelatin leaves here.
-We have them at the cooking school, but most supermarkets sell them these days.
+We have them at the cooking school, and most supermarkets sell them these days.